iBug/Junk-Bank-System/README.md

 Development and testing was done using stock [Ruby 2.7.0p0 in Ubuntu Focal][ruby-focal] and Rails 6.0.3.1 (provided in `Gemfile.lock`).
 Theoretically Ruby 2.5 to 2.7 should all work so feel free to use whichever is available.

-Windows and macOS are **not** supported so please don't expect anything when running on these platforms.
+Windows and macOS are **not** tested so please preparen for possible problems when running on these platforms.

 ### Install dependencies